StickelInnovationUG/nestjs-prisma-query/README.md

 You can configure the query service globally in your `main.ts` file before starting your NestJS application.

+Additionally you can import the `usePrismaQueryExceptionFilter` to enhance the exception logging.
+You can use the the exception filter besides the PrismaClientExceptionFilter from `nestjs-prisma`.

 ### **Example Configuration**

 `main.ts`